kl5777/bootcamp_Kexu_Liu/README.md

 ## Project Folder Rules
 - Keep project files organized and clearly named.

-# Stage 06 — Data Preprocessing
+# Stage 06 — Cleaning Strategy

 This stage focuses on applying data cleaning techniques to prepare raw datasets for analysis and modeling.